 Behavioural Change Trainer

-Supporting drivers referred by UK Courts to attend a 3 day behavioural change workshop following Drink Drive convictions to change mindsets, prevent re-offending and positively improve road safety through a combined in person/Zoom delivery method.
+Supporting drivers referred by UK Courts to attend a 3 day behavioural change workshop following Drink Drive convictions to change mindsets, prevent re-offending and positively improve road safety.
 Contracts to deliver the Drink Drive Rehabilitation Scheme (DDRS) throughout the UK on a self-employed basis.

 At TTC Group, our mission is to improve lives and provide safer communities by reducing road safety risk through creative and innovative solutions, delivering driver training schemes to over 500,000 clients a year throughout England, Wales, Scotland and Northern Ireland.
 As the only licenced provider to deliver the Drink Drive Rehabilitation Scheme (DDRS) course to all parts of the UK, we are always looking to work with passionate, engaging trainers to deliver this interactive 3-day workshop, designed to change behaviour and prevent further offending; thereby contributing positively to improved road safety for all users.